 Pneumonectomy is the complete surgical removal of the lung.
 It is most commonly performed for a primary lung malignancy.
 The lung is removed in its entirety providing the patient has adequate pulmonary reserve from the contralateral lung.

-Recognized post-pneumonectomy complications include:
+Recognised post-pneumonectomy complications include:

-- Ppstpneumonectomy syndrome
+- post pneumonectomy syndrome

 - bronchopleural fistula formation